Mehakpreet21/miniproject1-123/README.md

-# miniproject1-123
+# IS 117 Mini Project

-Mini Project
+By: Tejasree Seelam, Mehakpreet Kaur, Noura Hedhli

-# Todo List
+#### Todo List
 - [ ] Noura: Part 1 - What is it?
 Why do you do it?
 How do you do it?
 - [ ] Mehak: Part 2 - Explain gitFlow & define Git commands
-- [ ] Teja: Part 3 - Step by Step Tutorial
+- [x] Teja: Part 3 - Step by Step Tutorial
 - [ ] Teja: Add Section for Extra Links

 ### Click the links for more information!